Helen Brough Helen Brough

 (art sale UK, Helen Brough artist, original art for sale London, oil on aluminium painting, collect contemporary art, buy art online UK, British artist summer sale, contemporary landscape painting, Victoria Miro collectors, phantastical landscape series)

-Grayson Perry at the Wallace Collection & Reflections on Making by Helen Brough
+Grayson Perry at the Wallace Collection & Reflections on Making

 I was lucky enough to catch Grayson Perry: Delusions of Grandeur at the Wallace Collection — a truly powerful exhibition that lingers in the mind long after leaving the gallery.